 types femoroacetabular impingement

-Image: OpenStax College – Anatomy & Physiology, Connexions Web site.
+Image: OpenStax College – Anatomy & Physiology.

 It may also lead to damage to the labrum—the cartilage that reduces friction between the femur’s head and the socket—which may lead to hip pain and inflammation to the hip joint.